Site icon Texas Travel Talk

 2. Zipline With The Zombies – Diana, TX

-Plus, a scary maze and mystery barn.
+Plus, there is a scary maze and mystery barn.
 Thomas Falls Haunted Event.

 Photo Credit: Texas Jailhouse